From Mopping Floors to Lunching with CEOs: What I Wish I Knew in High School

 Before I went to Stanford, I worked at a cafe mopping floors and cleaning toilets.

-But when I got to campus, I met other freshmen who had spent their summers working at Microsoft and eating lunch with Bill Gates.
+But when I got to college, I met other freshmen who had spent their summers working at Microsoft and eating lunch with Bill Gates.

 As a child of immigrants, I didn't know opportunities like those even existed.